This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Coming to the essential element for plant growth – is water.
 When the seed gets adequate water, it develops turgor pressure.
 This is when the seed’s vacuoles and cytoplasm start to fill up with water, and the cells begin to swell and push against the cell wall.
 It is now time for the seed to germinate.

 The video below will show you how to get excellent germination when sowing your seeds.
-By following the info in this video, looking after seedlings is essential; you will be set for great plants.
+Following the info in this video makes looking after seedlings essential; you will be set for great plants.

 Signs of germination process in plant growth